Sláinte! Women Rule

-Several months ago, when 2016’s presidential campaign launched with more hoopla than has been seen in U.S. politics for more than a century, a Dublin-born friend told me he was placing his bet that, for the first time in American history, a woman would be elected to the highest office in the land.
+When the 2016 presidential campaign launched with more hoopla than had been seen in U.S. politics for more than a century, a Dublin-born friend told me he was placing his bet that, for the first time in American history, a woman would be elected to the highest office in the land.
 When I questioned Paul’s confidence, he said, “Just look at all the television shows and films that have been released in recent years.
 Many, perhaps even a majority, portray a woman or women in decision-making lead roles.
-Even the newest episode in the Star Wars franchise features a heroine saving the day rather than the traditional hero!”
+Even the newest episode in the Star Wars franchise featured a heroine saving the day rather than the traditional hero!”

 It got me thinking.
 American history does not lack female archetypes.
 Chief among them is maternal Lady Liberty who has been offering shelter and sustenance to the world’s impoverished and persecuted since the late 19th century (although the current deportations of women and children to Central America must make her weep).
 The rallying cry of WWII was “For Mom and apple pie,” and Rosie the Riveter symbolized women’s crucial participation in the war effort.
 At about the same time, our first female super hero appeared – Wonder Woman, followed by Bat Girl and Clark Kent’s cousin, Supergirl.